 My Ph.D. dissertation examines the resilience of public activism under repression, based on new qualitative evidence from Myanmar’s urban pro-democracy movement during 1988-2010.
 Using process tracing, my analysis highlights the agency of non-contentious bystanders, whose protection toward protesters ultimately influence movement durability.

 At CD2I, I research transnational advocacy by pro-democracy activists in Asia toward Facebook, Twitter, and Telegram to tackle repression of dissident voices.
 I'm also a member of the Folke Bernadotte Academy's International Research Working Group on Myanmar.
 My policy recommendations have been disseminated to hundreds of development partners at Myanmar Digital Rights Forum, Facebook, the United Nations, European Union, Oxfam, etc.

-My academic research is published at Big Data & Society, Journal of Contemporary Asia, Asian Politics & Policy, and Asian Journal of Comparative Politics.
+My academic research and book review are published at International Affairs, Big Data & Society, Journal of Contemporary Asia, Asian Politics & Policy, and Asian Journal of Comparative Politics.
 Other public scholarship works on Burmese politics have appeared in an edited book by the Torino World Affairs Institute and more than 100 media outlets and research blogs, including The Washington Post, Brookings Institution, Al Jazeera, AP, New Mandala, etc.